Coder-Gaurav997/The-Uncertainity-Algorithm-Book-PDF/README.md

 ## 👨‍💻 Author

 **Gaurav Pandey**
-Class 10 Student | Science & Technology Enthusiast
+Founder of DarkNeuronAI | Science & Technology Enthusiast

 - Interested in Physics, AI, and Programming
 - Skilled in Python and C